Peglers Tap into Rapid Manufacturing Technology

 To ensure designs are correct and the product performance is achieved, initial low volume prototype part manufacture was required before the manufacture of the expensive and time consuming tool manufacture for high volume parts.

-From discussions between Peglers and Cti’s Rapid Manufacturing team, coupled with the availability of new ‘Patternless®’ mould and core manufacturing techniques at Cti, a new product design was developed.
+From discussions between Peglers and CT’s Rapid Manufacturing team, coupled with the availability of new ‘Patternless®’ mould and core manufacturing techniques at CT, a new product design was developed.
 The required cores and mould components were produced using a layer building process which provided a complete assembly ready for use in the foundry to produce a cast unit for machining and testing.